dashpay/tenderdash/spec/abci++/api.md

     - A transaction is marked as `UNKNOWN`.
 - `ResponsePrepareProposal.tx_results` contains only results of  `UNMODIFIED` and `ADDED` transactions.
 `REMOVED` transactions are omitted.
 The length of `tx_results` can be different than the length of `tx_records`.
-- If Tendermint fails to validate the `ResponsePrepareProposal`, Tendermint will assume the application is faulty and crash.
+- If Tenderdash fails to validate the `ResponsePrepareProposal`, Tenderdash will assume the application is faulty and crash.
     - The implementation of `PrepareProposal` can be non-deterministic.

-#### When does Tendermint call it?
+#### When does Tenderdash call it?

-When a validator _p_ enters Tendermint consensus round _r_, height _h_, in which _p_ is the proposer, and _p_&#39;s _validValue_ is `nil`:
+When a validator _p_ enters Tenderdash consensus round _r_, height _h_, in which _p_ is the proposer, and _p_&#39;s _validValue_ is `nil`:

-1. _p_&#39;s Tendermint collects outstanding transactions from the mempool
+1. _p_&#39;s Tenderdash collects outstanding transactions from the mempool
     - The transactions will be collected in order of priority
     - Let $C$ the list of currently collected transactions
     - The collection stops when any of the following conditions are met